wso2/docs-mi/en/docs/learn/examples/template-examples/using-sequence-templates.md

 Invoke this REST API via `http://localhost:8290/test`.
 See that the default greeting message (`Welcome`) is logged on the console.

-## Example 3: Calling the sequence template using dynamic XPATH expression
+## Example 3: Call the sequence template using dynamic XPATH expression

 In this example, the sequence template is configured to dynamically determine the name of the Message Store using an XPath expression.
 It routes messages to a Message Store via the Store mediator by resolving the name of the Message Store from the message context.